mhzawadi/cmsmadesimple/README.md

 ```

 # First use
-When you first access your CMS Made Simple, the setup wizard will appear and ask you to choose an administrator account, password and the database connection.
-For the database use `db` as host and `cmsms-docker` as table and user name.
-Also enter the password you chose in your `docker-compose.yml` file.
+You will need to run the setup wizard located at `http://server/cmsms-<version>-install.php`, once you have run the setup wizard you should see your site.

 # Update to a newer version
 Updating the CMS Made Simple container is done by pulling the new image, throwing away the old container and starting the new one.
 Since all data is stored in volumes, nothing gets lost.
-The startup script will check for the version in your volume and the installed docker version.
-If it finds a mismatch, it automatically starts the upgrade process.
-Don't forget to add all the volumes to your new container, so it works as expected.
+You will then need to navigate to the setup wizard for the new version to complete the update process.

 ```console
 $ docker pull cmsms-docker